LWFlouisa/WeaverNewsletter/_posts/2022-05-28-revampedidealogy.md

 Note that my real idealogy is "Green Bartering".

 ---
+Archiduc Taiko
+[ Arch-Duck Ta-i-koh ]

+( 2018-2045 )

+Bonevolent archduke, woman who keeps pet geese and ducks and wear wooden shoes.
+But is eventually beheaded on television.

+Aruxiducotake
+[ Ah-duh shi-duh coh-tah keh ]

+Any woman well meaning but submissively manipulative that believes in dressing like others to develop a friendship.
+Sharp tungue.
+Doesnt necessarily wear wooden shoes.

+---

 Leaders take on the figure of a bonevolent "Mother" figure.
 They generally keep pet ducks and geese, and people are given favors for petting the duck.
 Each leader is a "Archiduc bienveillant".